fastrgv/Asud/README.md

 * A mouse-click on any single now highlights all like singles.
 * Improved behavior by NOT automatically flushing/asserting after merely removing a pencil-digit.
 * The green hilighting of singles is now OFF by default; use the comma key to toggle it.
-* Lone digit keys now force assertions (pen values), while ctrl-d indicates toggling candidate d.
+* After cell selection, lone digit keys now force assertions (pen values), while ctrl-d indicates toggling candidate d.

 **ver 1.2.5 -- 20jan2026**